element36-io/hyperfridge-r0/docs/crypto.md

    - Verify proof with: ${VerifyProof\alpha_{ImageID}}() \rightarrow Commitment$.
    - Check the public input (IBAN, $B_{pub}$, $W_{pub}$).

-(8.) **On-Chain verification with Groth16 SNARK**:
+8. **On-Chain verification with Groth16 SNARK**:
    - Risk-Zero privides a STARK to SNARK wrapper to support [on-chain verfication](https://www.risczero.com/news/on-chain-verification).

 ## $Proof \beta$: transaction membership

-For example Alice wire-transfers to Bob and amount X and wants to generate a proof of this transaction without revealing the bank account number or the name of Alice.
-As soon as the amount is booked on Bobs bank account and Bob generates a proof with hyperfridge (automatically), Alice is able to generate a proof that the money arrived on Bobs account.
+For example Alice wire-transfers and amount X to Bob and wants to generate a proof of this transaction without revealing the bank account number or the name of Alice.
+As soon as the amount is booked on Bobs bank account and Bob generates a $Proof \alpha$ with hyperfridge (automatically), Alice is able to generate $Proof \beta$ that the money arrived on Bobs account.

-We want to prove that a transaction (defined as $Statement$) is part of $Payload$ with has following properties:
+We want to prove that a transaction (defined as $Statement$) is part of $Payload$, which has following properties:

 - A $Payload$ has a least one transaction $Statement$.
-- A transaction is either a credit or debit - means it add or reduces a balance of a bank account.
+A transaction is either a credit or debit - means it adds or reduces a balance of a bank account.
 - A $Payload$ is implemented as an [ISO20022 camt.053 (Cash management) XML message](https://www.iso20022.org/message/mdr/22714/download).
 - For later use we simplify the $Payload$ the message as:
     - $Payload = {GroupHeader} \, \| \ ({Statement})^*$, where